Helping Johnny Make Sense of Privacy Policies with LLMs: Results

-Overall, participants were satisfied with the \textbf{speed and accuracy} of the tool’s responses.
-Users frequently remarked on how quickly they could obtain the information they were looking for using the chat, e.g., \textit{\enquote{I could get what I wanted very quickly}} (P20).
-Participants liked that they did not need many follow-up questions, describing it as \textit{\enquote{a 9 out of 10}} (P14) for how quickly they received the information they needed.
-The chat also anticipated user needs, as one participant mentioned, \textit{\enquote{I really like that it starts explaining how I can view collected data right away}} (P9).
-P12 appreciated the well-balanced nature of the responses.
+Participants appreciated the tool’s speed and accuracy, noting they could quickly obtain desired information without many follow-up questions (e.g., \textit{\enquote{I could get what I wanted very quickly}} (P20), \textit{\enquote{a 9 out of 10}} regarding efficiency (P14)).
+The chat also anticipated user needs, as one participant mentioned, \textit{\enquote{I really like that it starts explaining how I can view collected data right away}} (P9), and responses were seen as well-balanced (P12).

-Participants also praised that the tool could handle sophisticated queries.
-For instance, P22 stated, \textit{\enquote{I was surprised by how exact it answered with very specific information, like a provider hidden somewhere in the policy}}.
-The chat’s flexibility was appreciated, as it could handle typos, multiple languages, and questions slightly out of context (P1, P7, P15).
-Moreover, participants noted \textbf{consistency} in the chat’s responses and a good conversational flow (P1, P5, P10).
+The \textit{chat functionality} was well-received for its flexibility, handling typos, multiple languages, and sophisticated or nuanced queries (P1, P7, P15).
+Responses were consistent and conversational, often anticipating user needs (P9).
+As P22 noted, \textit{\enquote{I was surprised by how exact it answered with very specific information}}.